Chicken Stock

 A good chicken stock is the base for great soups, risotto, casseroles and many other dishes.
-Even seafood and red meat dishes often use chicken stock for its subtle flavour that adds depth without competing with the star Ingredients.
+Even seafood and red meat dishes often use chicken stock for its subtle flavour that adds depth without competing with the star ingredients.
 Roasting the chicken bones before boiling them, to make what is called a brown chicken stock, adds further flavour and depth.
 Chicken stock freezes really well too, so you can always have some on hand.
 Check out the step-by-step video below, once you see how simple it is you’ll never buy chicken stock again.
+For Asian dishes, try this light Asian chicken stock.
+Vegetable stock and lamb stock are just as easy to make too.

 Ingredients